sebastienserre/connect-your-nuki-smartlock/readme.txt

 == Description ==
 By connecting your Nuki Smartlock to your WordPress admin, you\'ll be able to schedule an autolock between 2 hours.
+A Dashboard Widget allow you to quickly see your Smartlock state.
+It will allow you to create pincode in one click if a Nuki Keypad is paired with your Smartlock.

 ## WooCommerce Bookings Addons ##
 A WooCommerce Bookings addons is available.
 It will allow you to create & send to the Nuki Keypad a pin code each time a booking order is completed on your WordPress + WooCOmmerce website.